 Introduction to Health Systems

 This module provides an introduction to the components, actors and inter-relationships of the health system, as well as core principles of systems thinking and policy analysis as a platform for health systems analysis, action and research.
 The course considers what a health system is and why it is important, and introduces frameworks for thinking about health systems.
-This module is co-ordinated by Dr Nonhlanhla Nxumalo: +27 11 3432; Email: Nonhlanhla.firstname.lastname@example.org or email@example.com
+This module is co-ordinated by Dr Nonhlanhla Nxumalo and Dr Prudence Ditlopo: +27 11 3432; Email: firstname.lastname@example.org or email@example.com

 Health Policy and Policy Analysis (HPPA)

 This module introduces students to contemporary HPPA concepts, theories and debates.
 The course also provides an outline of key issues in health policy analysis and introduces the application of theoretical frameworks and approaches to routine work experiences and 'real life' policies.
-This module is co-ordinated by Dr Nonhlanhla Nxumalo: +27 11 3432; Email: firstname.lastname@example.org or email@example.com
+This module is co-ordinated by Dr Nonhlanhla Nxumalo and Dr Prudence Ditlopo: +27 11 3432; Email: firstname.lastname@example.org or email@example.com

 Health Care Financing (HCF)

 The module introduces students to health care financing concepts and their application.
 It also provides learners with an understanding of financing arrangements in terms of sources, collection, risk pooling, regulation and strategic purchasing, as well as different country experiences in moving towards universal health coverag.
-Dr Jane Goudge co-ordinates this module: Tel +27 11 717 3425; Email: firstname.lastname@example.org
+This module is co-ordinated by Prof Jane Goudge : Tel +27 11 717 3425; Email: firstname.lastname@example.org

 Health Systems Organisation & Human Resources for Health (HSOHRH)